Reflexology – and how it differs from Massage

 The session can feel completely relaxing, or sometimes you can experience pain in a reflex.
 If the pain is too sharp as I work on it, I often do energy work to relax the area.
 This allows me let’s later go deeper, usually with no pain.
 Working through the pain in a tolerable way is part of balancing the body.

 After a reflexology session, 99% of all clients tell me they experience deep mental and physical relaxation as well as emotional relief (not release).
-To me, this means they are dropped into their parasympathetic nervous system and their chakras are balanced.
+This means they are dropped into their parasympathetic nervous system and their chakras are balanced.
 On occasion people feel truly energized, but most often people describe their mental state as both calm but awake; their physical state as comfortable and relaxed; and their emotional state as smoothed out, feeling like normal triggers would not affect them.
 Some even say their senses are more alert (a common comment is their vision is more crisp and colors are brighter).

 Reflexology won’t make a condition worse, although it can wake up the nervous system and can cause a Herxheimer reaction from detoxing on the road to health.
 The nervous system could “wakeup,” meaning that the physical feelings of an old injury could possibly resurface on its way out (meaning as the body lets go of the injury).
 This is not a regular occurrence, however, and the feeling typically moves through the body in hours, or a day or two.
 It’s important to know that the body unwinding and releasing is a normal process of letting go of tension, toxins, etc.